 - Dog or cat food

-Raccoons are known to be opportunistic eaters and would rather eat trash than endure hunger.
+Raccoons are opportunistic eaters and would rather eat trash than endure hunger.
 When you want to eradicate them from your property, you should make use of all the techniques we mentioned altogether because they won’t go easy.
 Be persistent and consistent.

 Here is a step-by-step procedure on how to do the paper test: